Part Three: The Iberian Peninsula

 A statue to Charles Napier still stands today in Trafalgar Square, London.

-[Image courtesy of Wikipedia Commons (Godot 13: Andrew Shiva)]
+Image courtesy of Wikipedia Commons (Andrew Shiva)

 an engraving by William Egleton during the Peninsular War